 If you're overcommitted because you have trouble saying "No," use this practice to shift your pattern.

 Drama significantly reduces when people are co-committed and have very clear agreements.
 Once you define your commitments and agreements use this guide to support you in staying in integrity while not weaponizing the practices you agree to.

 Integrity (n.): The quality or state of wholeness, congruence, alignment.
 The four pillars: Emotional Intelligence, Impeccable Agreements, Healthy Responsibility, and Conscious Communication.

-Learning to listen to the wisdom your mind, body, will, and emotions.
+A handout to support you to learning to listen to the wisdom your mind, body, will, and emotions.

 Sign up for our newsletter